Balzu/email_scraper/README.md

 - __Avoid Already Visited Pages__: when fetching a new page to be visited from the queue of discovered webpages, we check that we have not already visited it!

 ### Demo
-In the following Demo, I feed the tool with an url from WashingtonPost and I set the limit of crawled pages to 10.
+In the following Demo, I feed the tool with an url from The Times and I set the limit of crawled pages to 10.
 The tool visits the discovered webpages in a FIFO order (First In - First Out), stopping after visiting 10 distinct web pages.
 At the end, it outputs the list of emails found on these pages.